 About the Staff

-Maxime Nogier oversees the Shrine’s development in cooperation with the Executive Director and coordinates the relations between the Shrine and the New Haven headquarters of the Knights of Columbus.
-He supervises the ministries of the Shrine’s chaplain in residence, the Sisters of Our Lady of Mercy, and the Evangelization and Catechesis team.
+Executive Director Maxime Nogier oversees the Shrine’s development and coordinates relations between the Shrine and the Knights of Columbus headquarters in New Haven.
+He supervises the Shrine ministries of the Chaplain, the Sisters of Our Lady of Mercy, and the Office of Mission and Ministry.

-In addition to his leadership at the Shrine, Mr. Nogier is Special Assistant to the Supreme Knight Carl A. Anderson for French Affairs.
-He plays a key role in the development of the Knights of Columbus in France.
-Among other projects, he coordinates the Warriors to Lourdes pilgrimage in France, sponsored by the Archdiocese for the Military Services, USA and the Knights of Columbus.
+In addition to his leadership at the Shrine, Mr. Nogier is Special Assistant to the Supreme Knight for French Affairs.
+He plays a key role in the growth of the Knights of Columbus in France.
+Among other projects, he coordinates the Warriors to Lourdes pilgrimage in France, an annual pilgrimage which is sponsored by the Archdiocese for the Military Services, USA and the Knights of Columbus.

 From 2009 to 2014, he was the Executive Assistant of His Excellency Jean Laffitte, Secretary of the Pontifical Council for the Family at the Vatican.
 During these years, Mr. Nogier supervised the French-speaking affairs of the dicastery, planned the quinquennial visits ad limina apostolorum of diocesan bishops from all around the world, and assisted with the fundraising program launched by the secretary of the council.
 He also managed the day-to-day operation of the plenary assembly of the dicastery and organized the planning of two international World Meetings of Families presided over by Pope Benedict XVI in 2012 and Pope Francis in 2015.

 Previously, Mr. Nogier assisted the Vice President of the Pontifical Academy of Life (2007 – 2008) with the French translation of the proceedings of the academy.